 The Adjutant General of the Army”

-After the war, the U.S. Army’s Remains Recovery Team could not positively identify Hobart’s remains, so he was buried at the new American Military Cemetery at Manila as an “Unknown.”
-His name appears on the Tablets of the Missing at the cemetery.
+After the war, the U.S. Army’s Remains Recovery Team could not positively identify Hobart’s remains, so he was buried at the new American Military Cemetery in Manila as an “Unknown.”
+His name appears on the Walls of the Missing at the cemetery.